dschor5/arduino-workshop/lab-01/README.txt

-Lab #1: Installing the Arduino IDE
+Example 1: Blinking the onboard LED